forquare/hashbang0.com/content/post/2010-06-02-can-apple-see-a-time-when-they-no-longer-produce-the-mac.md

 categories = ["iPad","iPhone","Mac Hardware"]
 +++

-Ars Technica published [this article][1] the other day which says how Apple are not awarding Mac applications the Apple Design Award this year and are instead focussing on the iPhone and the iPad.
+Ars Technica published [this article][1] the other day which says how Apple are not awarding Mac applications the Apple Design Award this year and are instead focusing on the iPhone and the iPad.

 It's true that Apple have been pumping out some great mobile devices since 2007, but each year at WWDC we see more and more iPhone and iPhone OS stuff than we do Mac hardware and OS X development.
 Since the iPhone launched back in 2007 we've had two revisions of OS X in the form of Leopard and Snow Leopard (while there has been three (almost four) releases of the iPhone OS), and these have been treated somewhat like an afterthought to the big iPhone/iPod Touch news.